Announcement

 United States of America: U.S. Administration announces Section 232 tariffs on semiconductor imports to address national security concerns

-United States of America: Commerce Department initiates a Section 232 investigation into national security risks of pharmaceutical imports
+United States of America: U.S. Administration imposes Section 232 tariffs on pharmaceutical imports

 United States of America: U.S. Administration announces additional duties on the imports of timber, lumber and their derivative products to address national security concerns